reahl/reahl/reahl-doc/doc/tutorial/styling.rst

 Out of the box, a Reahl web application uses a default set of colours and styling choices.
-To comprehensively change these defaults requires one to `compile a customised version of bootstrap`
+To comprehensively change these defaults requires one to :doc:`compile a customised version of bootstrap
 <../howto/customisingcss>` --- an advanced topic.

 If you just need to add some CSS op top of the defaults,